-(d) Foreign currency risk
+(c) Foreign currency risk

 The Group has transactional currency exposures arising from sales or purchases that are denominated in a currency other than the respective functional currencies of Group entities, primarily in SGD, Thai Baht (Baht) and Malaysian Ringgit (MYR).
 The foreign currencies in which these transactions are denominated are mainly United States Dollars (USD).
-Approximately 18% (2022: 44%) of the Group's sales are denominated in foreign currencies whilst 100% (2022: 100%) of purchases are denominated in the respective functional currencies of the Group entities.
-The Group has trade receivables and trade payables denominated in foreign currency balances (mainly in USD) amounted to \$184,587 and \$Nil (2022: \$398,630 and \$62,898) respectively.
+Approximately 13% (2023: 18%) of the Group's sales are denominated in foreign currencies whilst 100% (2023: 100%) of purchases are denominated in the respective functional currencies of the Group entities.
+The Group has trade receivables and trade payables denominated in foreign currency.
+At the balance sheet date, trade receivables and trade payables denominated in foreign currency balances (mainly in USD) amounted to \$254,408 and \$Nil (2023: \$184,587 and \$Nil) respectively.

 The Group also holds cash denominated in foreign currencies for working capital purposes.
-At the end of the reporting period, such foreign currency balances are mainly in USD and amounted to \$80,676 (2022: \$193,914).
+At the end of the reporting period, such foreign currency balances are mainly in USD and amounted to \$13,353 (2023: \$80,676).